I study the social and genetic causes of human diseases and traits

 PhD Research

-Polygenic Scores, Socioeconomic Status, & Prostate Caner
+Polygenic Scores, Socioeconomic Status, & Prostate Cancer

 Prostate cancer is the second most common cancer in men with the highest rates occurring in African American men.
 While the relationship with genetics is well-known, little is known about the environmental causes of prostate cancer.